Overseas Composite Production FAQs

 Epoxy is the dominant resin system for in-house prepreg production and locally sourced prepreg.
 Epoxy, vinyl ester, and polyester resin systems are available for non-prepreg based manufacturing methods.

-Q: What medium to high volume FRP composite manufacturing methods are available for overseas production?
+Q: What FRP composite manufacturing methods are available?

-Table Rolling / Shrink Wrap / Oven Cure, Compression Molding, Bladder Inflation Molding, Resin Infusion, Pultrusion, and Filament Winding
+Table Rolling (Roll Wrapping), Compression Molding, Bladder Inflation Molding, Resin Infusion, Pultrusion, and Filament Winding

-Minimum annual unit volume is dependent on part size and complexity but 5,000 units/yr or greater is recommended.
+Minimum annual production volume is dependent on part size and complexity but 5,000 units/yr or greater is recommended when sourcing overseas.

 Q: Why is annual production volume important?

 Continuous production line operation is the ultimate goal for product consistency and product quality management.
-Conversely stop and start production with long gaps between orders is the least desirable from a quality management standpoint.
+Conversely stop and start production with long gaps between orders is the least desirable.

 Larger production volumes spread over longer production runs allow the vendor and CSS to effectively manage the workforce and ensure product quality.